metal3-io/metal3-docs/README.md

   google group for the edit access to the
   [Community meetings Notes](https://docs.google.com/document/d/1IkEIh-ffWY3DaNX3aFcAxGbttdEY_symo7WAGmzkWhU/edit)
-* Subscribe to the [Metal³ Development Mailing List](https://groups.google.com/forum/#!forum/metal3-dev) for the project related anouncements, discussions and questions.
+* Subscribe to the [Metal³ Development Mailing List](https://groups.google.com/forum/#!forum/metal3-dev) for the project related announcements, discussions and questions.
 * Come and meet us in our weekly community meetings on every Wednesday at 14:00 UTC on [Zoom](https://zoom.us/j/97255696401?pwd=ZlJMckNFLzdxMDNZN2xvTW5oa2lCZz09)
 * If you missed the previous community meeting, you can still find the notes